ChristopherJamesN/sports-news-feed/README.md

 * The server side source code lives primarily in the `app` directory.
 The server side uses the Rails framework.
   + The configuration files for the server live in the `config` directory.
   + Server side test code lives in the `test` directory.
+    - Run tests with `rspec`.
+For example to run the tests in test/controllers/users_controller_test.rb use `rspec test/controllers/users_controller_test.rb`.
   + The `lib/tasks` directory contains `rake` task definitions.
 * Database related files (schema, seeds, and migrations) live in the `db` directory.
 * The client side source code lives in the `client` directory.
 The client side uses the React framework.